knokko/vk-boiler/docs/swapchain.md

 ### Basic flow
 Every instance of `VkbWindow` has two methods to acquire a swapchain image:
-- `acquireSwapchainImageWithFence`: if you use this, you need to wait on the `acquireFence` of the image before submitting a command buffer that uses the swapchain image.
+- `acquireSwapchainImageWithFence`: if you use this, you need to wait on the `acquireSubmission` of the image before submitting a command buffer that uses the swapchain image.
 - `acquireSwapchainImageWithSemaphore`: if you use this, you need to add the `acquireSemaphore` to the wait semaphores of the queue submission